tim-smart/effect-io-ai/effect/Schedule-reduce.md

 Returns a new schedule that folds over the outputs of this one.

+**Details**

+This schedule transforms the output by accumulating values over time using a reducer function `f`.
+It starts with an initial value `zero` and updates it each time the schedule produces an output.

+This is useful for tracking statistics, aggregating results, or summarizing data across multiple executions.

 To import and use `reduce` from the "Schedule" module:

 ```ts